UniM$^2$AE: Multi-modal Masked Autoencoders with Unified 3D Representation for 3D Perception in Autonomous Driving: Introduction

 To sum up, our contributions can be presented as follows: \begin{itemize} \item We propose UniM$^2$AE, a multi-modal self-supervised pre-training framework with unified representation in a cohesive 3D volume space.
-This representation advantageously allows for feature transformation back to the original modality, facilitating the reconstruction of multi-modal masked inputs. \item To better interact semantics and geometries retained in unified 3D volume space, we introduce a Multi-modal 3D Interaction Module (MMIM) to obtain more informative and powerful features. \item We conduct extensive experiments on various 3D downstream tasks, where UniM$^2$AE notably promotes diverse detectors and shows competitive performance. \end{itemize}
+The corresponding representation enables the alignment of the multi-modal features with less information loss, facilitating the reconstruction of multi-modal masked inputs. \item To better interact semantics and geometries retained in unified 3D volume space, we introduce a Multi-modal 3D Interaction Module (MMIM) to effectively obtain more informative and powerful features. \item We conduct extensive experiments on various 3D downstream tasks, where UniM$^2$AE notably promotes diverse detectors and shows competitive performance. \end{itemize}